 The tulips around the house burst into bloom the week I arrived at the home that had belonged to a woman I’ll call Katy.
 (In sharing my experiences as the owner of a biohazard remediation service, I change the names of people we serve in order to protect their privacy.)
 In fact, it was the flowerbeds around Katy’s home that motivated a neighbor to call the police.
-Although the neighbor who telephoned for assistance didn’t have regular direct contact with Katy, she was well aware that the 80-something year old woman took meticulous care of her garden plots.
-Although the tulips were in full bloom, the flowerbeds at Katy’s home had largely filled with weeds which was a site unseen at the residence.
+Although the neighbor who telephoned for assistance didn’t have regular direct contact with Katy, she was well aware that the 80-something-year-old woman took meticulous care of her garden plots.
+Although the tulips were in full bloom, the flowerbeds at Katy’s home had largely filled with weeds which were a sight unseen at the residence.

 The Santa Monica Police Department dispatched a patrol unit the residence for a welfare check.
 As a result of the welfare check, a grim discovery was made.
 The police and the coroner were able to determine that she had died a few months earlier.
 They concluded that she had fallen, broken her hip, and remained on the floor until she finally passed away.